Wondering what to do with the drippings from your roast duck? Make duck gravy as the perfect compliment!

 How to Thicken Gravy

 If your gravy is not thick enough – or if it’s too thick – it’s easy to adjust the consistency.
+All you need to do is add cornstarch or water to get your gravy to the perfect consistency.

 When the gravy reaches the desired consistency, take it off heat.
 Remove it from the pan and pour into a gravy boat or another serving vessel.